Direct and ordinal products realized by triangular norm operators with no zero divisors: Introduction

 \section{Introduction}

-The general aim of this study is to investigate a connection between fuzzy ordered sets and abstract algebra.
-Rosenfeld in \cite{ros} pioneered the algebraic analysis of fuzzy sets by introducing fuzzy groupoids and fuzzy groups.
-These ideas were then carried over to fuzzy invariant subgroups, fuzzy ideals, and fuzzy subrings by Liu in \cite{liu}, as well as to fuzzy semigroups by Kuroki in \cite{kur}.
-Yuan and Wu in \cite{yua} as well as Ajmal and Thomas in \cite{ajm} introduced fuzzy lattices as fuzzy algebraic structures arising from certain lattice-valued fuzzy sets, i.e., fuzzy sets that have a lattice as the codomain of their associated membership functions.
-Chon in \cite{cho2009} alternatively defined fuzzy lattices as arising from fuzzy partially ordered sets and proved that fuzzy lattices are closed under taking direct minimum products whereby the fuzzy partial order structure of the product construction is realized by the minimum triangular norm operator defined over the fuzzy partial order structure of each factor.
-Chon's findings generalize the well-known result within classical (crisp) lattice theory which demonstrates that lattices are closed under taking direct products whereby the partial order structure of the product construction is defined coordinatewise with respect to the partial order structure of each factor.
-Mezzomo, Bedregal, and Santiago in \cite{mez} extended Chon's formulation of a fuzzy lattice in \cite{cho2009} to that of a bounded fuzzy lattice and proved that bounded fuzzy lattices are closed under taking direct minimum products, collapsed sums, liftings, and many other algebraic/order-theoretic constructions.
+The general aim of this study is to investigate certain generalizations of various concepts within the areas of universal and abstract algebra within the context of fuzzy set theory.
+Research along these general lines was initiated by Rosenfeld \cite{ros} who studied fuzzy groups, Liu \cite{liu} who studied fuzzy rings, and Kuroki \cite{kur} who studied fuzzy semigroups.
+Yuan and Wu \cite{yua} as well as Ajmal and Thomas \cite{ajm} introduced fuzzy lattices as algebras arising from certain lattice-valued fuzzy sets, i.e., fuzzy sets that have a lattice as the codomain of their associated membership/characteristic functions.
+Chon \cite{cho2009} alternatively defined fuzzy lattices as arising from fuzzy partially ordered sets and proved that fuzzy lattices are closed under direct minimum products in which the fuzzy partial order structure of the product construction is realized by the minimum triangular norm operator defined over the fuzzy partial order structure of each factor.
+Chon's findings generalize the well-known result within classical lattice theory which demonstrates that lattices are closed under direct products whereby the partial order structure of the product construction is defined coordinate-wise with respect to the partial order structure of each factor.
+Mezzomo, Bedregal, and Santiago \cite{mez} extended Chon's formulation of a fuzzy lattice in \cite{cho2009} to that of a bounded fuzzy lattice and proved that bounded fuzzy lattices are closed under taking direct minimum products, collapsed sums, liftings, and many other algebraic/order-theoretic constructions.